Last Updated: August 09, 2021

 Considered widely as the new IT, the industry is estimated to grow at a very high compounded annual rate for the next few decades.

 According to different predominant sectors and research areas, biotechnology has been categorized into several parts based on colors, such as red biotechnology, green biotechnology, blue biotechnology, white biotechnology, yellow biotechnology, grey biotechnology, gold biotechnology, and violet biotechnology.
 There are various job opportunities available with many different companies in various industries upon graduation.
 While some jobs do require a graduate-level degree (because of their need for qualified personnel who are experts in their field), most jobs can be joined after an undergraduate degree (a training period will be present before starting the job).
 The many different areas of possible work are:

 - Biotechnology plays a key role in this field dedicated to improving the quality of life of humans around the globe.

-- Pharmaceutical formulations are developed to meet the emerging needs for improved healthcare.
+- Pharmaceutical formulations are developed to meet the emerging needs for improved health care.

-- 2. INDUSTRIAL APPLICATIONS:
+- 2. INDUSTRY:

 - There are various industrial applications such as pollution control, treatment of industrial waste, reduction in toxicity, cosmetic innovations, chemical processes, etc.